gautamshrinivas/MindMaps/terraform.md

   # ... other arguments
 }
 ```
-## create a mysql database using terraform in aws
+## Create a MySQL database using terraform in aws
 ---------------------------------------------
 ```
 *# Provider configuration for AWS